Personal Info

 I am the webmaster for this website.

 In late October 2006 the original De Anza College version of my faculty website, one of the first faculty websites at De Anza, received its one millionth hit.
 April, 2008 it received its two millionth hit.
 In late 2009, the three millionth.
 In late 2010 it had four million hits, in late 2011 five million.
 In March 2016 the De Anza server was failing and I moved the faculty website here.
-This new site got it’s five millionth hit in 2019, it’s six millionth hit in 2021 and seventh million hit in 2022.
+This new site got it’s five millionth hit in 2019, it’s six millionth hit in 2021, it’s seventh million hit in 2022 and eighth million in 2024.

 In my spare time I work on the Ultimate fixer-upper.